How to Use ADC on TorizonCore

 VIN = VREAD * Scale

-All the Analog-to-Digital Converter (ADC) information can be read and set using the
+/sys directory, which means that all the Analog-to-Digital Converter (ADC) information can also be read and set using the

 iio interface exposed through